koss-lebedev/bootstrap-duration-picker/README.md

     npm install bootstrap-duration-picker

-Or simply copy `jquery-duration-picker.css` and `jquery-duration-picker.js` files to your project.
+Or simply copy `bootstrap-duration-picker.css` and `bootstrap-duration-picker.js` files to your project.

 ## Example